 endpoint-name., using the suffix specified in the configuration:

-SQL Server transport polls for expired messages at the specified intervals:
+SQL Server transport polls for expired messages every second by default.
+Polling interval can be configured:

 then it picks and dispatches messages in batches of the specified size: